Create Endpoint

-1. Log in to the VNG Cloud console at: https://hcm-3-vnetwork.console.vngcloud.vn/endpoint/list
+1. **Log in** to the GreenNode console at:\

 2. From the left-hand navigation panel, click on the **“Endpoint”** menu.